 The Best of Both Worlds

-Building upon the thriving ecosystem of Web Standards and AngularJS components, LaxarJS tries to simplify organizing, re-using and even sharing the larger building blocks of your applications.
+Building upon the thriving ecosystem of Web Standards and (AngularJS) web components, LaxarJS tries to simplify organizing, re-using and even sharing the larger building blocks of your applications.